Health Services

 Cell: 807-251-1289 | mmacdonald@ifna.ca

-Jordan’s Principle is named in memory of Jordan River Anderson, a First Nation child born with complex medical needs who spent years unnecessarily in hospital while the provincial and federal governments argued over who should pay for his at home care.
-Jordan died in the hospital at the age of five, never having spent a single day at home with his family.
-Jordan’s Principle makes sure that First Nations children have access to the health, education, and social services any other child would, in a way that:
+Jordan’s Principle is a funding program named in memory of Jordan River Anderson, a First Nation child born with complex medical needs who spent years unnecessarily in hospital, while the provincial and federal governments argued over who should pay for his at home care.
+Sadly, Jordan died in the hospital at ensures that First Nations children have access to the health, education, and social services any other child would, in a way that:

 Contact Us